abelgvidal/phrasalverbs/a.md

 ## abide by
 to accept an agreement, rule, law or decision
 - We are quite willing to *abide by* your decision.
-- Tell your king I wil *abide by* the divine code.
+- Tell your king I will *abide by* the divine code.
 - Please *abide by* the guidelines to avoid any mistake.

 ## account for